KuntimaKiala/Tetris/README.md

 # Tetris
-A based Linux Tetris game built with C++ using ncurses
+A based Linux Tetris game built in C++ using ncurses for terminal-based user interface (TUI)

 # How run
     in src folder   :